jaegertracing/documentation/content/roadmap.md

 Backend storage support for [OpenSearch](https://opensearch.org/) as a backend database.
 Today this is fully compatible with ElasticSearch APIs, but these may diverge.
 OpenSearch is Apache 2.0 licensed and hopefully will be led by a community of contributors, but today is led by AWS.
 ElasticSearch is SSPL licensed and led by Elastic NV making it no longer an open source project.

-## Adaptive Sampling

-The most common way of using Jaeger client libraries is with probabilistic sampling which makes a determination if a new trace should be sampled or not.
-Sampling is necessary to control the amount of tracing data reaching the storage backend.
-There are two issues with the current approach:

-  1. Individual microservices have little insight into what the appropriate sampling rate should be.
-     For example, 0.001 probability (one trace per second per service instance) might seem reasonable, but if the fanout in some downstream services is very high it might flood the tracing backend.
-  1. Sampling rates are defined on a per-service basis.
-If a service has two endpoints with vastly different throughputs, then its sampling rate will be driven on the high QPS endpoint, which may leave the low QPS endpoint never sampled.
-For example, if the QPS of the endpoints is different by a factor of 100, and the probability is set to 0.001, then the low QPS traffic will have only 1 in 100,000 chance to be sampled.

-Currently Jaeger backend allows configuring per-endpoint sampling strategies in a centralized configuration file.
-The auto-calculation of the sampling probabilities (the "adaptive" part) is still work in progress.

-See issue tracker for more info: [jaeger/issues/365](https://github.com/jaegertracing/jaeger/issues/365).
-This is also being tracked in OpenTelemetry that has similar requirements: [open-telemetry/opentelemetry-specification/issues/691](https://github.com/open-telemetry/opentelemetry-specification/issues/691)

 ## Integration with OpenTelemetry collector

 [OpenTelemetry collector](https://opentelemetry.io/docs/collector/getting-started/) is a vendor-agnostic service for receiving, processing and exporting telemetry data.
 We have decided to rebuild the Jaeger backed components (agent, collector, ingester, all-in-one) on top of OpenTelemetry collector which has several benefits: